Jump to:

 And to be fair, the 170Hz refresh rate was more than enough for me to recommend this monitor to my friend looking to upgrade his PC setup.

-Though to get the most advantage, better pair this monitor with the best budget gaming mouse for precise control and a high-quality gaming headset for immersive audio.
+Yet, if you want to get the most advantage out of this monitor, I suggest pairing it with the best budget gaming mouse for precise control and a high-quality gaming headset for immersive audio.

 ProsCons